Arsenal host Tottenham in the Premier League this weekend, in a huge North London derby clash between two teams in good form.

 Rather than bring the ball under control, the youngster showed the confidence to hit a thunderous first-time volley that flew into the top corner for one of the goals of the season.

-Rose has scored just nine Premier League goals in his career and none have been better.
+Rose scored just nine Premier League goals in his career and none have been better.

-Harry Kane has scored more goals in north London derby fixtures than any other player, with the forward having scored 11 times during clashes against Arsenal.
+Harry Kane has scored more goals in North London derby fixtures than any other player, with the forward having scored 14 times during clashes against Arsenal.

-Kane has been one of the Premier League’s leading lights since emerging from the Tottenham academy ranks, winning three Golden Boots and rising to seventh amongst the division’s all-time leading scorers.
+Kane rose to become one of the Premier League’s leading lights after emerging from the Tottenham academy ranks, winning three Golden Boots and rising to second among the division’s all-time leading scorers.